 An annual enrollment occurs in the fall of each year.
-Changes you make during the annual enrollment period will become effective on the following January 1.
-If you elected coverage in the previous year, you may cancel coverage for yourself and your eligible dependents or you may cancel coverage for your dependents and elect retiree-only coverage.
-However, you cannot add any new dependents, as noted in the previous section.
+If you previously elected coverage under the Plan during the annual enrollment period, you may cancel coverage for yourself and your eligible dependents or you may cancel coverage for your dependents and elect retiree-only coverage effective on the following January 1.
+However, coverage that is cancelled during the annual enrollment period cannot be later reinstated unless there is a change in status.
+In addition, you cannot add any new dependents during an annual enrollment period, as also noted in the previous section.